homearanya/active-escapes/src/pages/tours/pondo-voyager-hiking-trail.md

 templateKey: tour-page
 meta:
   title: Pondo Voyager Hiking Trail
-  description: The 5 Day Pondo-Voyager from Port Edward to Mbotyi, is the closest Wild Coast hike option for KZN and Gautengers.
+  description: This 5 Day Hiking Voyage from Port Edward to Mbotyi, is the closest Wild Coast hike option to KZN and Gauteng.
 This hike packs an authentic mix of experience along a diverse route.
 Overnighting in a village homestay, eco-lodge, tented camps and local hotel.
 tourName: Pondo-Voyager Hiking Trail
 slug: pondo-voyager-hiking-trail
 featured: 5